Report and pictures by Peter Mann**

 St Denis was closed for worship in 1959, the building emptied of its contents and allowed to decay.
-Although the churchyard remains consecrated – the last burial was in 2004 – it always seemed highly unlikely that it would ever be used for worship again.
-By 2004, the building was in a very poor state and completely covered in ivy.
+Although the churchyard remains consecrated (the most recent burial was in June 2019), it always seemed highly unlikely the church would ever be used for worship again.
+Indeed, by 2002, the building was in a very poor state and completely covered in ivy.

-However, because it is Grade II* listed, South Cambridgeshire District Council (SCDC), by now the owners of the building, could not allow it to become a ruin – and thanks to a generous contribution from English Heritage, together with funding from SCDC and Hatley Parish Council, the ivy was removed, the roof retiled, other structural work done and the building made into a safe shell, albeit with much of the floor missing.
-(NB This was all before the church was given to the Friends of Friendless Churches in 2016.)
+However, because it is Grade II* listed, South Cambridgeshire District Council (SCDC), the owners of the building between 1985 and 2016, could not allow it to become a ruin – and thanks to a generous contribution from English Heritage, together with funding from SCDC and Hatley Parish Council, the ivy was removed, the roof retiled, other structural work done and the building made into a safe shell, albeit with much of the floor missing.
+(NB This was before the church was given to the Friends of Friendless Churches in 2016.)